-- In-classroom assistance; - Consultation with a Learning Coordinator Special EducationSupport from the Special Education Teacher on Special Assignment; and - On-going and/or consultative services from other agencies.
+- In a regular class with indirect support on an IEP. - Supports may include: - ↔ In-classroom assistance; - ↔ Consultation with a Learning Coordinator Special EducationSupport from for programming to school staff from the Special Education TOSA; Teacher on Special Assignment; and - On-going and/or consultative services from other agencies.

-The Special Education Teacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
+The Special Education TOSATeacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
 The Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available for students in need who have been diagnosed as having a Physical Disability.
 The TOSA also provides occasional and/or ongoing school-based in-service.